U.S. healthcare cuts minimal, more pain looms

 Higher beneficiary costs could reduce the ability of millions of Americans to seek care from doctors, hospitals and nursing homes.
 But analysts say it could also benefit private insurers by making traditional Medicare less affordable.

-If revived, a $135 billion proposal to extend Medicaid drug rebates to Medicare beneficiaries would mean a two percent to seven percent hit to drug company revenues, according to a recent report from Moody's Investors Service.
+If revived, a $135 billion proposal to extend Medicaid drug rebates to Medicare beneficiaries would mean a 2 percent to 7 percent hit to drug company revenues, according to a recent report from Moody's Investors Service.